ucancallmetigger-ui/IRAN_Weather_RNN/README.md

 Disabling the output gate limits the model’s expressive power, as relevant internal memory cannot be effectively propagated to predictions.

->>>The ablation study demonstrates that all three gates play complementary roles.
+>The ablation study demonstrates that all three gates play complementary roles.
 The forget gate is particularly critical for long-term stability, while the input and output gates govern adaptability and expressiveness.

->>>This provides insight into how each gate contributes to long-term dependency modeling.
+>This provides insight into how each gate contributes to long-term dependency modeling.

 "Custom GRU"

+Custom GRU – Model Explanation & Comparison

+The Custom GRU (Gated Recurrent Unit) implemented in this project is a manually constructed recurrent architecture designed as a computationally efficient alternative to LSTM, while still addressing the core limitations of vanilla RNNs.

+>>>How It Works

+GRU simplifies the gating mechanism by combining memory update and forgetting into fewer gates.
+Instead of maintaining a separate cell state, GRU directly updates its hidden state using two gates:

+>Update Gate (z) – controls how much past information is retained

+>Reset Gate (r) – determines how much past context is ignored when incorporating new input

+This streamlined structure allows GRU to dynamically balance between long-term memory retention and short-term adaptability.

+>>>Advantages over Standard RNNs

+Like LSTM, GRU mitigates the vanishing gradient problem by introducing gated information flow.
+Compared to vanilla RNNs, GRU offers:

+>Stable learning over longer sequences

+>Improved gradient propagation

+>Better handling of temporal dependencies

+>>>Custom Implementation Benefits

+By implementing the GRU cell manually, this project enables:

+>Fine-grained control over gate behavior

+>Transparent gradient analysis

+>Direct comparison with LSTM under identical training conditions

+>This design choice strengthens the experimental rigor of the model comparison.

 -Fully manual GRU cell implementation